P-p-H-d/mlib/README.md

 A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+A node without any child is called a leaf.
+It can be seen as an ordered set.

-In this kind of tree, all elements of the tree are totally ordered.
+All elements of such tree are also totally ordered.
 The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) which provides performance guarante for both insertion and lockup operations.
 It has not to be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).